-Over five weekends in July and August, North Kent East Junction will have six sets of switches and crossings replaced with new, more reliable kit in a £6.7m investment.
+Over five weekends in July and August 2019, we replaced six sets of switches and crossings with new, more reliable kit in a £6.7m investment.

-This crucial part of the network sees more than 600 trains travel through the area on a typical day and as a result there will be significant impacts on Southeastern and Thameslink services while this work is taking place.
+This crucial part of the network sees more than 600 trains travel through the area on a typical day.
+The work had significant benefits for passengers travelling on Southeastern and Thameslink services in Kent.

-At Christmas 2019 we will be replacing three sets of old switches and crossings – the moveable rails which allow trains to switch tracks – at Ashford International station.
-This will mean passengers travelling through Ashford will be able to enjoy smoother rides on trains with fewer delays due to faults with the track.
+Over December 2019 and January 2020, we replaced track and three sets of old switches and crossings – the moveable rails which allow trains to switch tracks – at Ashford International station.

 Keeping you on the move